 TN eCampus fees are refundable during the specified refund dates.
 Please refer to the current semester's schedule of classes or the College web site for refund dates.

 All students who are enrolled in TN eCampus courses are required to pay the additional TN eCampus Online Course Fee.
 The TN eCampus Online Course Fees are not subject to limitations for disabled and elderly students.

-The eRate is available to students who enroll at TBR institutions, who are classified as non-residents of Tennessee, and who are enrolled exclusively in online courses.
+The eRate is available to students who enroll at TBR institutions, who are classified as non-residents of Tennessee, but currently reside in Tennessee, and who are enrolled exclusively in online courses.
 Students must be approved for the eRate through the Office of Admissions.
 The eRate is 150% of the institution's approved undergraduate or graduate maintenance fee.
 To qualify for an eRate, students must (a) meet all institution admission requirements and must (b) be verified as an online out-of-state student enrolled exclusively in courses delivered online by a procedure documented by the institution.
 Students enrolled in any type courses other than online (on-ground, hybrid, distance education, etc.) will not be eligible for the eRate specified in this guideline and will instead incur out-of-state fees and charges.
 Students who enroll in both online courses and other type courses and subsequently drop the other type courses will not become eligible for the eRate.

 Transcript Issuance Fee

 No fee is charged for the issuance of transcripts.
 Transcripts are issued only at the request of the student or an authorized agent to the Office of Records and Registration.
 No transcript will be provided for a student who has an outstanding balance due to the College.